helliott20/dmarc-analyser/docs/USER_SETTINGS_IMPLEMENTATION.md

 # User Settings Implementation

-This document describes the user settings implementation for the DMARC Analyzer application.
+This document describes the user settings implementation for the DMARC Analyser application.

 ## Overview